v-shenoy/v-shenoy/README.md

 ## About me

 - I am a software engineer at Microsoft.
-- I am interested in cloud computing, Kubernetes, and Linux.
+- I am intrigued by cloud computing, kubernetes, linux, game-dev, and theoretical computer science.
 - I love to explore open-source projects.
-- Besides software, you can talk to me about chess, cats, sports (football, F1), and books.
+- Besides software, you can talk to me about chess, cats, sports (football, F1), tv shows, manga, and books.

 You can find my CV [here](https://v-shenoy.com/resume).